 Using the techniques of AI/ML shown, you will create 'real' AI/ML models using one of the most popular software tools used in this area.

 The 'hands-on' session does not require expertise in programming or software development.
 However, we will be typing 'real' software code using a popular programming language in this area, 'Python'.
 This computer language is popular in many sectors because of its ease of learning.

-- Design Thinking: A Collection of Methods and Tools for Inventive Problem Solving (16-17 March 2020)
+- Design Thinking: A Collection of Methods and Tools for Inventive Problem Solving (2-day course - date TBC)

-- Artificial Intelligence De-mystified: Opportunities and Value in Your Business (19 March 2020)
+- Artificial Intelligence De-mystified: Opportunities and Value in Your Business (1-day course - date TBC)

 Fees include course materials, tuition, refreshments and lunches.
 The price does not include accommodation.

 Click the “book now” button on this webpage.
 Payment by credit or debit card is required.

 Request an invoice